 The federal government provides funding to the provinces and territories to assist with the implementation of federal legislation.
 Federal funding can also be used by jurisdictions to assist in other projects and services that will enhance access to justice for victims and survivors of crime.
 In addition, the federal government provides financial assistance to eligible victims to attend parole board hearings of the offender.
 Moreover, the government makes funding available to civil society organizations through the Victims Fund, which supports projects and activities to enhance access to justice for victims and survivors of crime.
 In addition to the above, all offenders convicted of an offence must also pay a federal victim surcharge – a monetary penalty that is automatically imposed on offenders at the time of sentencing.
 The money is collected and retained by provincial and territorial governments to help fund programmes and services for victims of crime in the province or territory where the crime occurred.

 Policing in Canada is a responsibility of the provinces and territories.
-As such, each jurisdiction has its own policing legislation regulating how law enforcement officers interact with victims, and the assessment of victims’ needs and referral protocols vary among jurisdictions.
-The provinces and territories have privacy legislation governing the sharing of victim information, including that of victims of hate crimes, among criminal justice professionals including provincial police forces.
-In general, victims of hate crime can use the third party reporting scheme, so that victim service workers may collaborate with the police without providing the victim’s personal information.
+As such, each jurisdiction has its own policing legislation regulating how law enforcement officers interact with victims, and the assessment of victims' needs and referral protocols vary among jurisdictions.
+The provinces and territories have privacy legislation governing the sharing of victim information (including that of hate crime victims) among criminal justice professionals, including provincial police forces.
+In general, victims of hate crime can use the third party reporting scheme, so that victim service workers may collaborate with the police without providing the victim's personal information.